Praveensv11/Automate_canva_video/README.md

-# Automatic Workout Video Creator
+# Automatic Video Creator

-This Python script automates the creation of workout videos by utilizing the PyAutoGUI library.
+This Python script automates the creation of videos by utilizing the PyAutoGUI library.
 It simulates mouse and keyboard inputs to interact with video editing software and generate workout videos.

 ## Compatibility